 Join resident travel and adventure photographer Michael DeYoung on this six-day photo journey throughout southern New Mexico to capture this enchanted land in winter.

-- Five nights lodging based on double occupancy
+- Five nights lodging based on single occupancy*

 - Round-trip transportation from Albuquerque**

 - Water, snacks and one group meal